We believe:

 How involved will I have to be in the design process?

-This depends on the client...
-Some clients like to be very hands-on and others would prefer to leave everything in my capable hands, knowing I will remove the stress and decisions from their plate.
+This depends on the client… Some clients like to be very hands-on and others would prefer to leave everything in our capable hands, knowing we will remove the stress and decisions from their plate.

-I value my client's ideas and input which ensure the space will reflect their needs and lifestyle.
-My approach is personalized for each project to ensure it is an enjoyable collaboration where my clients feel guided throughout the entire project.
+We do value our client’s ideas and input to ensure the space will reflect their needs and lifestyle.
+Our approach is personalized for each project to ensure it is an enjoyable collaboration where clients feel guided throughout the entire project.

 Who are your typical clients?

-My clients see value in the creative process, overall experience, and the benefits of working with a professional designer.
-These clients are ready to make decisions and willing to invest in what they truly want their home to look and feel like.
+Our clients see value in the creative process, overall experience, and the benefits of working with a professional designer.
+Our clients are ready to make decisions and willing to invest in what they truly want their home to look and feel like.

 The common thread is that they all desire a home that will be their sanctuary; one that will complement their lifestyle and taste.